redux-loop/redux-loop/README.md

 encourages divergent and increasingly specific means of processing particular types effects.
 Instead, we should focus on making our reducers powerful enough to handle asynchronous effects as well as synchronous state transitions.
-With `redux-loop`, the reducer doesn't just decides what happens _*now*_ due to a particular action, it decides what happens _*next*_.
+With `redux-loop`, the reducer doesn't just decide what happens _*now*_ due to a particular action, it decides what happens _*next*_.
 All of the behavior of your application can be traced through one place, and that behavior can be easily broken apart and composed back together.
-This is one of the most powerful features of the Elm architecture, and with `redux-loop` it can be a feature of Redux as well.
+This is one of the most powerful features of the Elm architecture, and with `redux-loop` it is a feature of Redux as well.

 ## Tutorial